koustubhmoharir/xtn/spec.md

 # Human readable specification

 ## Basics
 Newlines are significant.
-Other whitespace is insignificant in most places, but indentation of 4 spaces (not tabs) per level of nesting is recommended for readability.
+Other whitespace is insignificant in most (but not all) places.
+Indentation of 4 spaces (not tabs) per level of nesting is recommended for readability.
 Detailed specifications are in the sections below.

 Casing is significant, but applications that consume this format may ignore it.